 How we converted the space into a beautiful small pantry

-The actual space measures about 4′ x 6′, so there is not a lot of room to work with, but by choosing smaller scale shelves from Ikea so that it did not overwhelm the space and then custom shelves, we gained a lot of storage.
+The actual space measures about 4′ x 6′, so there is not a lot of room to work with, but by choosing smaller scale shelves from Ikea so that it did not overwhelm the space and then custom shelves, We gained a lot of storage.

 Why use such narrow shelves?